 How New is the Bottle of Machine Learning

 Hardware and software keep improving, so in essence, progress is continual.
 I was checking a functionality recently in software that was written around 18 years ago.
 It required a detailed 3.5 pages of code with various if statements to process what is processed today with a single command.
 But with ML, there seems to be a clear intent to explain it as something completely new.
 Yet, regression has been around for a very long time.
 Regression is available in SAP DP, which is a supply chain forecasting application, for example.
 However, it is not very much used.
-This is because it usually is too complex to be implemented in a business setting that has typically short timeline expectations for improvement and where more complex methods take more training time, which usually is also in short supply.
-This is jarring to people that do not work on forecast projects, but it is my observation from working on many of them and having been on forecasting projects since the mid-1990s.
+This is because it is usually too complex to be implemented in a business setting with short timeline expectations for improvement.
+More complex methods take more training time, which usually is also in short supply.
+This is jarring to people who do not work on forecast projects, but my observation from working on many of them and having been on forecasting projects since the mid-1990s.

 Sometimes the topic of environments that use SAS for forecasting comes up.
-SAS is a sophisticated high investment type of forecasting product (primarily that is, they have a more standard forecasting product, but it’s not their bread and butter).
+SAS is a sophisticated high investment type of forecasting product (primarily that they have a more standard forecasting product, but it’s not their bread and butter).
 However, it is essential to recognize that SAS is infrequently outside of just a few industries.
-For example, SAS is very popular in finance and insurance, where the budgets are far more significant than usually is the cases, and there is much more time to concentrate on producing sophisticated forecasts for a smaller number of forecasted items.
+For example, SAS is very popular in finance and insurance.
+The budgets are far more significant than usual in the cases, and there is much more time to concentrate on producing sophisticated forecasts for a smaller number of forecasted items.

-Machine learning has been around for a while, although it has just recently been picked up as a marketing term for some vendors, and this push is making ML become far higher profile than it was before.
+Machine learning has been around for a while, although it has recently been picked up as a marketing term for some vendors, and this push is making ML become far higher profile than before.
 This does not demonstrate success with ML on projects.
-It does indicate that marketing departments at companies are publishing it, and expressing it as something important to customers.
+It does indicate that marketing departments at companies are publishing it and expressing it as something important to customers.

-Through SAP’s history, they have had precisely zero to do with machine learning, and all that SAP is doing it putting open-source algorithms into their software (perhaps that is) and declaring that they are all about machine learning.
-This will be true for a while, but will most likely change when a new “girlfriend” comes along, and SAP switches to whatever happens to be trendy at that time.
-When that happens, we can expect, as with predictive analytics, for the same claims to be recycled once again and applied in this case to XYZ rather than to machine learning or to predictive analytics.
+Throughout SAP’s history, they have had precisely zero to do with machine learning.
+All that SAP is doing is putting open-source algorithms into their software (perhaps that is) and declaring that they are all about machine learning.
+This will be true for a while but will most likely change when a new “girlfriend” comes along and SAP switches to whatever happens to be trendy at that time.
+When that happens, we can expect, as with predictive analytics, for the same claims to be recycled once again and applied in this case to XYZ rather than to machine learning or predictive analytics.
 With no one fact-checking SAP, SAP is free to repeat this strategy out into the future.

-SAP has no real interest in making any of these things work on customers.
-Their enthusiasm is in co-option to create something enticing to make sales and to pump up the stock price by tricking Wall Street.
-If SAP had a real interest in making things work, they would go back and reinvest in making the things that they made previous claims that they failed to meet.
+SAP has no real interest in making any of these things work for customers.
+Their enthusiasm is in co-opting to create something enticing to make sales and pump up the stock price by tricking Wall Street.
+If SAP had a real interest in making things work, they would go back and reinvest in making the things they made previous claims they failed to meet.
 But they don’t do that.
-SAP is at this point in their lifecycle, primarily a marketing organization that jumps from hot topic to hot topic.
-That is the luxury a company that has such thorough control over the media output that is published about them, and the consulting advice that their partner consulting firms communicate to customers.
+SAP is primarily a marketing organization that jumps from hot topic to hot topic at this point in its lifecycle.
+That is the luxury of a company with such thorough control over the media output published about them and the consulting advice that their partner consulting firms communicate to customers.

 The Undiscussed Issue Around Machine Learning for Forecasting

 The problem with machine learning, as presented for forecasting, is that the current error measurement within companies is undiscussed.
 Many projects, including forecast improvement projects, are sold without any consideration for the outcome.
-The intent is to make exaggerated claims and then stall the project’s measurement of results so that the maximum number of billing hours can be accumulated.
+The intent is to make exaggerated claims and then stall the project’s measurement of results to accumulate the maximum number of billing hours.
 This is currently a massive problem with AI/machine learning projects.

-If your forecast improvement project as sold based on pretenses, you do not want the forecast value add measured.
+If your forecast improvement project is sold based on pretenses, you do not want the forecast value to be measured.
 For this reason, IBM postpones forecast error measurement on their projects as long as possible, preferring to talk about how significant the INPUTS are and the tremendous future potential for forecast improvement.

-IBM has been very clear that they measure success by the number of projects sold, not the forecast value add as we cover in the article How Many AI and Machine Learning Projects Will Fail Due to a Lack of Data?
+IBM has been obvious that they measure success by the number of projects sold, not the forecast value add as we cover in the article How Many AI and Machine Learning Projects Will Fail Due to a Lack of Data?